 Following completion of First Year students progress onto one of the following programmes: Environmental Science with Ecology,Occupational safety and health, Pharmaceutical Science or Medical Biotechnology.

 In the second year of the course, you transfer to one of four programmes and gain a Higher Certificate.
-These programmes are: Environmental Science with Ecology (as below), Occupational Safety and Health (OSH), Medical Biotechnology (MB) and Pharmaceutical Science with Drug Development (PS).
+These programmes are: Environmental Science with Ecology, Occupational Safety and Health (OSH), Medical Biotechnology (MB) and Pharmaceutical Science with Drug Development (PS).
 For modules in Year 2 of OSH, MB and PS, go to those Programme pages.

 Once the Level 6 has been completed, students can progress to Level 7 and Level 8 of their selected programme.